microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   **targetDim** – dimension of the target if labelToTargetMapping is desired.

-The following two sections can currently be used instead of input and output subsections if there is only one input and one output.
+The following two sections can currently be used instead of input and output subsections if there are only one input and one output.
 However, the previous syntax is recommended

 -   **\[features\]** – subsection defining the features data, must use this name